Roseline Emma Rasolovoahangy: Professional career

-Emma Rasolovoahangy is the Founder and CEO of ASE PPP sarl, a "public private people" partnership creating economic opportunity to fisheries restoration, cement production, construction, and water projects in Madagascar.
+Emma Rasolovoahangy is the Founder and CEO of ASE PPP sarl, a "public private people" partnership dedicated to fishery restoration, cement production, construction, and water projects in Madagascar.

 She is also the Founder and President of MinMad S.R.A.L., a company focused on mining, energy, agribusiness, and infrastructure projects in Madagascar.

 She is also the Founding President of Petromad (Mauritius) Limited.
 Petromad holds rights to the Bezaha exploration located in the Morondava Oil Basin, south-west of Madagascar.

 She is the first native Malagasy to win a bid for a concession to search for oil in Madagascar.
-Since Petromad’s establishment in 2005, more than 300 jobs have been created for Malagasy workers.
+Since Petromad's establishment in 2005, more than 300 jobs have been created for Malagasy workers.

 Emma has 25 years of experience working in the oil and gas industry with Shell International E&P, Anadarko Petroleum, VRMT International, in Houston, TX, USA.

 Early life and education

 Emma Rasolovoahangy was born in the city of Fianarantsoa, Madagascar in 1967.
 She is the second of eight children; both of her parents are teachers.
 She is married with two children.

 Her early education was in Antananarivo.
-In 1984, she was the captain of the national women’s basketball team.
+In 1984, she was the captain of the national women's basketball team.
 Subsequently, her three months of basic military training led to a junior high teaching assignment in a remote rural village.
 In 1991, she majored in Natural Gas Engineering and graduated with a Master of Science from the Algerian Institute of Petroleum in Algeria.
 Afterwards, she went to Texas A&M University in the United States, where she graduated with a Master of Science, Petroleum Engineering and Environmental Engineering in 1994.
-Determined to expand her portfolio and skills, she graduated with Master (2000) and Ph.D. degrees in Geophysics (2002) from Stanford University.
+Determined to expand her portfolio and skills, she graduated with Master (2000) and Ph.D. degrees in geophysics (2002) from Stanford University.